muziejus/javascripting-english-major/13-bootstrap.md

 questions regarding what they want their website to do.
 What do they want their users to do.
 What kind of information do they want to expose.

-For the “Could Be” project, there are three clear containers of information that I want to present to the user.
+For the “Could Be” Project, there are three clear containers of information that I want to present to the user.
 The first is the poem itself, in an interactive format.
 The second is the map, showing the five locations mentioned in the poem.
 And the third is a container showing the information I